(Un)reasonable Allure of Ante-hoc Interpretability for High-stakes Domains: Transparency Is Necessary but Insufficient

-\paragraph{Who Does Reasoning?} Once an admissible piece of transparent information is identified, only its correct interpretation warrants understanding of the underlying model.
-The reasoning that underpins this process can be \emph{human}, \emph{algorithmic} or \emph{shared}, and implicitly relies on the (technical and domain) expertise, which may alienate some explainee groups.
+\paragraph{Who Does Reasoning?} Once an admissible piece of transparent information is identified, only its correct interpretation warrants genuine understanding of the underlying model.
+For example, recall the people's tendency to misconstrue the feature appearing in the root split of a decision tree as the most important attribute~\cite{bell2022its}.
+The reasoning that underpins this process can be \emph{human}, \emph{algorithmic} or \emph{hybrid}, and it implicitly relies on the (technical and domain) expertise, which may alienate some explainee groups.
 Additionally, selected forms of transparency may require human ingenuity and creativity as well as auxiliary or background knowledge to spark new insights that lead to useful explanations.
-Examples of different reasoning are interpreting a rule-based model (human), extracting counterfactuals from decision tree leaves (algorithmic), analysing a model response curve generated with individual conditional expectation (shared), and interpreting coefficient relationships shown in lieu of a large linear model (shared).
+Examples of different reasoning are interpreting a rule-based model (human), extracting counterfactuals from decision tree leaves (algorithmic), analysing a model response curve generated with individual conditional expectation (hybrid), and interpreting coefficient relationships such as ``feature $1$ is twice as important as feature $2$'' shown in lieu of a large linear model (hybrid).
 In the latter two cases, explainees need to uncover the meaning as well as judge the importance and implications of explanatory insights generated with an (introspective) algorithm.